qtproject/pyside-pyside-setup/sources/pyside6/tests/manually/freethreading/README.md

 test parks where it always meant to: inside the call, with the lease held.
 The destruction is deferred, the call returns its value.

+### teardown-vs-call - a guard, no proof row

+Application teardown against a call in flight.
+A thread holds a lease inside `objectName()` on a QObject Python owns and parks; the main thread deletes the application, which walks every wrapper.
+The object must not be destroyed while the call runs, the call must return its value, and the destructor must run once the lease is back. `destroyed` is connected directly: the deferred destructor runs on the thread that releases the last lease, and nothing would deliver a queued call.

+Deleting the application ends it for the rest of the process, so the test runs itself in a child process.
+Without the claim it dies with SIGSEGV.
+See "Teardown claims what Python owns" in the free-threading notes.

+### deferred-widget-dtor - a guard, no proof row

+A `Shiboken.delete()` of a `QWidget` deferred behind a lease.
+A worker holds a lease inside `objectName()` and parks, the main thread deletes the widget, the worker returns. `destroyed`, connected directly, must fire on the main thread; without the queue it fires on the worker.
+A child process with an offscreen `QApplication`; skipped where the build has no QtWidgets.
+See "A deferred destruction keeps the main thread" in the free-threading notes.

+### dict-first-access, proof-dict-first-access

+Two first accesses to an instance dict.
+One thread asks for `__dict__` and parks after finding none; the main thread sets an attribute, which makes CPython create the dict.
+The reader must come back with that dict, attribute included.
+A QObject wrapper cannot race here - its constructor creates the dict before the object is published - so the test uses `QByteArray` and a Python subclass of it.

+### dict-survives-clear, proof-dict-survives-clear

+`tp_clear` against a reader.
+A wrapper in a cycle of its own is collected on a worker, which parks in `tp_clear` before the dict; the main thread takes the wrapper out of the map with `wrapInstance()` and holds its dict.
+After the clear that dict must still be the object's, and empty.
+Run for a plain QObject wrapper and for a Python subclass, whose `tp_clear` is CPython's `subtype_clear()` handing on to ours.
+See "The instance dictionary is published once" in the free-threading notes.

 ### mi-pointer - an equivalence, and no proof row

 A lease asked for a base type computes that base's pointer itself: the